 In 2004 ASHRAE updated the amount of outdoor air necessary for a given space.
-They state that 7.5 cfm of outdoor air per person is required, in addition to 0.06cfm of outdoor air per sq/ft of floor space.
+Today you need to be sure to bring in 7.5 CFM of outdoor air per person.
+In addition to that you need 0.06cfm of outdoor air per sq/ft of floor space.
 To calculate the airflow rate for your space simply take:

 (number of occupants) x (7.5cfm) + (the # of sq/ft in the space) x (.06cfm)

-Alternatively, some DCV systems will use an occupancy counting system to adjust rates.
-Turnstiles, ticket sales, security swipes or other methods to obtain an estimated count of occupants can be used and relayed to the system.
+Alternatively, some demand control ventilation systems will use an occupancy counting system to adjust rates.
+Turnstiles, ticket sales, security swipes or other methods to obtain the number of occupants can relay this information to the system.
 Based on the total occupancy of that event or meeting the DCV system adjusts appropriately.

-Third, you need to maintain the sensors just like you maintain your HVAC system.
-CO2 sensors require calibration over time and should be adjusted during annual maintenance to ensure your system is operating and adjusting the way it should.
+3. You need to maintain the sensors just like you maintain your HVAC system.
+CO2 sensors require calibration over time and should be adjusted during annual maintenances.

 Not sure if DCV makes financial sense for your facility?
 Want to chat with an expert?
 Call us at 1-800-237-3141, email firstname.lastname@example.org, chat with a support agent, or contact us online.
 We would be happy to help you out.